Mission Statement

 Sandra Rice is Senior Vice President, Outreach and Strategic Partnerships for Coqual, a non-profit global think tank based in New York City that focuses on Diversity, Equity, and Inclusion in the workplace.
 As SVP, she spearheads partnerships with Coqual’s task force community comprised of more than 100 global organizations, nearly all Fortune 500 companies.
 Currently, she serves on boards for the Union County College Foundation in NJ; the Center for Great Expectations in NJ.
 She is a member of the National Coalition of 100 Black Women, an Associate Member of Jack and Jill of America, Inc. and member of American Legion Auxiliary George Padlock Unit in California.
 A former Girls Nation Senator, Rice has also been a featured speaker at the ALA Girls Nation conference in Washington, DC, and the ALA California Girls State Program.
 Rice served as Girls Nation Chairman, Western Region 2013-14.

-Carol Harlow, Elected Director
+Teresa Nunez, Elected Director

-Danielle Applegate, Elected Director
+Laura Santino, Elected Director

-Pam Ray Designated Director, ALA National Vice President
+Pam Ray Designated Director, ALA National President

 Pam is a 68-year member of the American Legion Auxiliary, having joined shortly after she was born.
 Pam’s eligibility is through her late father, Clay Lofton, a WWII and Korean war veteran.
 In 1972 Pam served as the Honorary Department Junior President.
 Since becoming a senior member, Pam has served in many leadership roles on the Unit, District, Department and National levels.
 She is currently serving as the National Vice President of the ALA.